qmatsuzawa/M110/README.md

 #### UCR Data

 We also use the publicly available UCR data from Kaplan (2024).
-Because of the file size, wid do not provide the raw data.
+Because of the file size, we dp not provide the raw data.
 However, we have included the final cleaned data in _Data/Cleaned/Crime/UCR_Total_Drug_.
 If you want to run the cleaning file, you can access the raw UCR data here: [https://www.openicpsr.org/openicpsr/project/102263/version/V16/view?path=/openicpsr/102263/fcr:versions/V16/arrests_parquet_1974_2024_month.zip&type=file](https://www.openicpsr.org/openicpsr/project/102263/version/V16/view?path=/openicpsr/102263/fcr:versions/V16/arrests_parquet_1974_2024_month.zip&type=file).
 Please download and unzip 2018 to 2024 data into the subfolder _Data/Raw/UCR/arrests_parquet_1974_2024_month/_